rasschaert/xargs-ssh/README.md

 * [Fabric](http://fabfile.org/)
 * [Func](https://fedorahosted.org/func/)

 These tools all have numerous advantages and features that this simple script doesn't.
-The single advantage that xarg-ssh has over these alternatives is that it's just a bash script that you can run.
+The single advantage that xarg-ssh has over these alternatives is that it's just a bash script that you can run without having to install anything new on either server or client.

 Dependencies:
 -------------